How Much Water Should A Diabetic Drink Daily – Best Benefits

 In type 1 diabetes, high blood sugar levels can cause the body to produce more urine than normal, which can lead to dehydration and increased thirst.
 In type 2 diabetes, the body may not produce enough insulin or may become resistant to insulin, which can cause high blood sugar levels and increase the risk of dehydration and thirst.

-It is important for people with diabetes to monitor their fluid intake and stay hydrated to prevent dehydration and other complications.
+People with diabetes need to monitor their fluid intake and stay hydrated to prevent dehydration and other complications.

 Drinking water and other fluids regularly throughout the day, as well as speaking with a healthcare provider to determine the appropriate amount of fluids for an individual’s specific needs can help to manage thirst caused by diabetes.